-Julie graduated from Brigham Young University.
-She immediately began practicing as a therapist.
-Julie is a licensed marriage and family therapist.
+Julie graduated from Brigham Young University and immediately began practicing as a marriage and family therapist.
 She specializes in relationship issues, depression, and coping skills.

-I met Julie while I was in need of some therapeutic help.
-She is a great therapist.
+When I was in need of some therapeutic help, I met a great therapist named Julie.
 Julie allows you to talk about anything that is bothering you at the moment and she makes you feel like you are in a safe environment.

 Why do you find helping those with a mental illness to be important?